-In addition to Penn, Franklin Elementary also received this prestigious designation.
-Both schools are part of a group of 158 Pennsylvania Title I schools that are among the highest 5% of Title I schools in the state, based on meeting all four Annual Measurable Objectives: Test Participation in the PSSA Mathematics and Reading Tests, Attendance Rate, Closing the Achievement Gap on the PSSA Mathematics and Reading Tests for all students, and Closing the Achievement Gap on the PSSA Mathematics and Reading Tests for historically underperforming students.
+The awards were presented on Monday, January 14 during the 2019 TItle 1 Improving Schools' Performance Conference, which was held at the Sheraton Station Square.
+Both schools received the award in the Reward: High Achievement Category, which puts them among the highest 5 percent of Title 1 schools in the state, based on meeting all four Annual Measurable Objectives: Test Participation in the PSSA Mathematics and Reading Tests, Attendance Rate, Closing the Achievement Gap on the PSSA Mathematics and Reading Tests for all students, and Closing the Achievement Gap on the Mathematics and Reading Tests for historically underperforming students.

 Congratulations to the staff and students at Penn for working hard to earn this well-deserved distinction!